Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 10. Warm up in Rome's best coffee shops

 In Rome, coffee shops have a special aroma.
-In any place in the Italian capital you will be served a delicious coffee and at good prices for the common mortals.
+In any place of the Italian capital you will be served a delicious coffee and at good prices for the common mortals.
 This drink is one of the symbols of the dolce far niente.
 Here is a list of my favorite coffee shops:

-• Sant'Eustachio Il Caffè ( Piazza Sant'Eustachio, 82): it is a cozy place from 1938 that preserves the mosaics and the original decoration.
+- Sant'Eustachio Il Caffè (Piazza Sant'Eustachio, 82): it is a cozy place from 1938 that preserves the mosaics and the original decoration.
 You will be surprised because it smells of coffee before you enter.
-It also sells a wide variety of products to take home as souvenirs with ground coffee, coffee beans dipped in chocolate, coffee truffles, coffee liqueur and even coffee pots.
-A temple for caffeine addicts!
+It also sells a wide variety of products to take home as souvenirs with ground coffee, coffee beans dipped in chocolate, coffee truffles, coffee liqueur and even coffee pots - a temple for caffeine addicts!

-• Café Greco (Via Condotti, 86): if you want to travel back in time, sit at one of the tables of this historic café open since 1760 in Rome.
+- Café Greco (Via Condotti, 86): if you want to travel back in time, sit at one of the tables of this historic cafe open since 1760 in Rome.
 It is considered the oldest in the Eternal City and the second oldest in Italy, second only to another place in Venice.

 February temperatures in Rome